 To start off the upgrade, I needed a better router (because my sibl

-Quite a while back, I was introduced to pfSense by a friend.
-At first looks, I didn't much get the benefits of using pfSense over manual iptables or a hardware router.
+or a hardware router.
 The MakerForce server had been behind a consumer RT-N56U (quite a rock-solid access point cum router), with port forwards, and for a while, fully 1:1 NATed (or "DMZ").
 It served us well for quite a while, but recently I noticed some occasional freezes.
 So, I decided to jump ship and revamp the networking at home.

 I began by decommissioning the RT-N56U to just act as an access point.
 I have two NICs on my main box, and since I didn't have another box and was already running QEMU/KVM, virtualising pfSense was the best and only option.

-The two NICs are important, because it allowed me to use one NIC for WAN, and the other for LAN.
-In virt-manager, I configured the WAN NIC to use macvtap to passthrough into pfSense, and then set up a bridge in the host networking side (I had problems when QEMU managed the bridge).
+, I configured the WAN NIC to use macvtap to passthrough into pfSense, and then set up a bridge in the host networking side (I had problems when QEMU managed the bridge).
 The host bri

 First, some history!